- This guidance is for England & Wales

 You should write to the official receiver or insolvency practitioner to register your claim as a creditor.

 For more information on insolvency procedures visit the Insolvency Service section of the GOV.UK website.

-The initial stages of a limited company's liquidation are usually dealt with by an official receiver.
+The initial stages of a limited company's liquidation or 'winding-up' are usually dealt with by an official receiver.
 If the company has assets, then an insolvency practitioner may be appointed at a later stage to take over full responsibility for winding up the company, selling assets (anything of value), dealing with claims and making all other arrangements.

 If the official receiver or insolvency practitioner has you listed as a creditor (you are owed money by the company) you should be contacted and asked to complete a proof of debt form.
 If the company does not have sufficient assets, an insolvency practitioner might not be appointed and the official receiver will deal with the case.

 If the trader is a sole trader (a business owned by one person and not registered at Companies House) and is to be made bankrupt, the official receiver will take control.
 If the trader has enough assets (anything of value) to meet costs, a meeting of creditors may be called and an insolvency practitioner appointed.
 They act as the trustee and deal with everything to do with the bankruptcy.
 You should contact the official receiver (or insolvency practitioner) to make your claim on a proof-of-debt form, obtain information or raise any other issues about the trader's business practices.
 You will not normally be able to take legal action for any money you are owed and if the trader has no assets (anything of value) you will not be paid.